Configure Data Interface

-To make these changes, in the MATLAB® Command Window, copy these external code files to your current MATLAB working folder.
+To make the changes, use these external code files in your current MATLAB® working folder.

 The data interface configuration changes that you make depend on these files being accessible for code generation and the build process.
 The build process compiles the generated code with the code that is in these files.

 Configure default code generation configurations for model inports and outports.